 This recipe is made using a combination of fresh vegetables, frozen vegetables, and pantry staples.
 It's very simple to assemble in one pan.
 Let's go over the most important ingredients and substitutions if you need them.

-- Thai Yellow Curry Paste - I used a store-bought vegan yellow curry paste for convenience and because it's delicious!
+- Thai Yellow Curry Paste - I used this Thai yellow curry paste.
+It's delicious!
 You can use store-bought or make your own.
 You could also substitute red or green curry paste if you prefer.

 - Turmeric Powder - A little bit of turmeric powder gives this dish a color boost and it adds flavor.

-- Coconut Milk - I used full-fat canned coconut milk because it makes the curry so thick and creamy.
-It's delicious!
-You could substitute low-fat coconut milk or any unsweetened and unflavored plant milk you prefer, but it may not be as creamy as coconut milk.
+- Coconut Milk - I used full-fat canned coconut milk because it makes the curry so rich and creamy.
+You can also use low-fat coconut milk or any unsweetened and unflavored plant milk.

 - Vegan Soy-Free Fish Sauce - I missed using fish sauce for the longest time!
 I was so excited when I found this vegan version and it's delicious.
 It adds a wonderful umami flavor to any dish.
 However, you can omit it if you don't have it.